alekhyaramisetti01/Bank_Marketing_Campaign_Analytics/README.md

 - Write Python scripts to automate table creation, normalization, and loading
 - Derive actionable KPIs through SQL
 - Export KPI results into CSV
-- Build an interactive Tableau dashboard for reporting and insights
+- Build an interactive Power BI dashboard for reporting and insights

 ---